 \section{Method}

 In this section, the proposed model, FairMigration will be introduced in detail.
 FairMigration consists of two training stages.
 In the first stage (self-supervised learning stage), FairMigration constructs pseudo-demographic groups by group migration based on similarity while initially optimizing the encoder using self-supervised learning based on counterfactual fairness.
 The division of pseudo-demographic groups is expected to correspond to the ground-truth labels, rather than the original sensitive attributes.
 The procedure of regenerating new pseudo-demographic groups, conducted in a self-supervised manner, escapes from biased prediction.
-The obtained pseudo-demographic groups are applied to the model's training in the supervised learning stage.
+The obtained pseudo-demographic groups are applied to the model's training in the supervised learning stage as a fairness constraint.
 In the second stage (supervised learning stage), in addition to the cross-entropy, the adversarial training and the pseudo-demographic group based distance restriction are added to further promote the fairness issue.
 The pseudocode is demonstrated in Algorithm \ref{alg:label}, and the framework is displayed in Figure \ref{fig:framework}.